 One more picture here before I relocated for another angle of this great and mighty steam engine.
-Now the pictures I took from this location.
+Now those pictures.

-First a flash shot of Sam on the foot board of the Union Pacific 4014.
+First a flash shot of Sam on the foot board of Union Pacific 4014.

-Sam on the foot boards of the Union Pacific 4014.
+Sam on the foot boards of Union Pacific 4014.

-Sam inspecting the running gear of the Union Pacific 4014.
-After this last shot of the Union Pacific 4014 it was time to switch the lights over to the Union Pacific 9000.
+Sam inspecting the running gear of the steam engine.
+After this last shot, it was time to switch the lights over to Union Pacific 9000.

-The Union Pacific 9000 waited for the lighting to be set up, a car to be moved and the asphalt surface to be hosed down.
+Union Pacific 4-12-2 9000 built by Alco-Brooks in 1926.
+The 9000's worked freight, mainly between Council Bluffs, Iowa and Green River, Wyoming.
+We waited for the lighting to be set up, a car to be moved and the asphalt surface to be hosed down.
 Good conversations were had while we all waited.

 The asphalt surface was hosed down.

-A few non flash shots were taken as the smoke effects were started on the Union Pacific 9000.
+A few non-flash shots were taken as the smoke effects started on Union Pacific 9000.

-Sam was back in my my first flash shot of the Union Pacific 9000.
+Sam was back in my first flash shot of 9000.

-Sam checking the running gear of the Union Pacific 9000.
+Sam checking the running gear of Union Pacific 9000.